dhananjay12/spring-microservice-demo/README.md

 ## Profiles
 Each backend project has both `eureka-client` and `spring-cloud-kubernetes` jars.

-If run by `classical` profile, it expects Eureka server to be present.
+If run by `traditional` profile, it expects Eureka server to be present.

 When running on Kubernetes, each service is inside a "Deployment" and exposed via "Service".
 Therefore, we don't need Eureka as a service discovery mechanism and we can use the services list inside K8 itself.
 So run with `k8` profile.